thexmanxyz/Logo-Image-Hover-Gantry/README.md

 ## Automatic Installation (Joomla only)
 1. Download the Plugin of the *Logo | Image | Hover Particle* for **Hydrogen, Helium or Global** installation.
 2. Install it over the Joomla Plugin System.
-3. Modify the `custom.scss` file located under `/[GANTRY_THEME]/custom/scss` and add the following line `@import "logo-image-hover";` at the end.
+3. Create or modify the `custom.scss` file located under `/[GANTRY_THEME]/custom/scss` and add the following line `@import "logo-image-hover";` at the end.
 Please check the list below to determine where the template folder for your CMS is located.

 *If you install the plugin globally be aware that the resource location changes to `/media/gantry5/engines/nucleus`*